moso/flexgrid/README.md

 </div>
 ```

+## Row

+The row is where it all happens.
+Whether you want to align your content, or you simply just want columns, the `.row`-class is the one that sets `display: flex`.

 ## Columns

 Flexgrid comes with columns with percent-based widths allow fluid resizing of columns and rows.
 Rows acts as alignment containers.